TadiT7/treble_experimentations_wiki/Huawei-P9.md

 * SafetyNet
 >SafetyNet fails both checks, no way found to amend this for now.
 Magisk Hide is required
 * Other quirks
 >A sizable portion of Play Store's apps are missing (reported incompatible) on non-OpenKirin ROMs.
-No fix for now.
+A fix is available in XDA Developers.
 >Opening Connections menu crashes Settings
 >MTP doesn't work.
 >Offline charging requires a patch